sanishsuwal7/devPortfolio/src/pages/landing/index.md

       - Gatsby
     action: See this project
     image: /img/brummana
+    body:
-    body: Local bakery static site.
-I created a content management system for the owners.
+      Local bakery static site.
+I developed the site and created a content management system for the owners.
 Their sales surged 200% after they released their online store.
   - title: Visit Geneva Homepage
+    body:
-    body: Homepage design + development for a personal project (concept) Switzerland Tourism page.
+      Homepage design + development for a personal project (concept) Switzerland Tourism page.
     tags:
       - Website Design